 - 2.73 There would be some small on-going costs associated with judicial training. - 2.74 Some cases that currently never reach court (discontinued investigations and discontinued prosecutions) are assumed to become DPAs in the future, with associated HMCTS costs due to the court time required to obtain a DPA.
 Furthermore, some CROs would become DPAs, which would also impose a cost on HMCTS, as DPAs are estimated to require more court time than CROs.
 The total HMCTS cost is estimated to be between £2,000 and £20,000 per year.
 These figures are based on the annualised HMCTS case costs (calculated using Tables 2 and 4), and the change in the volume of cases that become DPAs (Table 1).
-Costs are calculated by comparing the lower HMCTS costs that would have been incurred had the cases not become DPAs to the relatively higher costs of a DPA. - 2.75 If commercial organisations breach their agreements enforcement action will be required and there could be potential costs to HMCTS as a result of the authorities taking prosecution action.
+Costs are calculated by comparing the lower HMCTS costs that would have been incurred had the cases not become DPAs to the relatively higher costs of a DPA. - 2.75 For modelling purposes we have not assumed that Advocates will be appointed to the court in every case.
+However, there is a potential cost associated with the appointment of an Advocate to the court to assist the judge with any aspect of the case as the current power to appoint advocates would remain. - 2.76 If commercial organisations breach their agreements enforcement action will be required and there could be potential costs to HMCTS as a result of the authorities taking prosecution action.
 However, for the purposes of this impact assessment we assume that no DPAs will be breached and as such no prosecution action will be required.
-This is based on the fact that a negligible number of cases have been prosecuted in the US following a DPA. - 2.76 In some cases there could be additional hearings required to amend the terms of a DPA.
+This is based on the fact that a negligible number of cases have been prosecuted in the US following a DPA. - 2.77 In some cases there could be additional hearings required to amend the terms of a DPA.
 This would result in additional HMCTS costs.
 It has not been possible to quantify these costs.
-However, it is anticipated that hearings to amend terms would be rare, so it is likely that any costs would be minimal.

-2.77 There would be costs associated with appeals if some commercial organisations are prosecuted following a breach of a DPA.
+However, it is anticipated that hearings to amend terms would be rare, so it is likely that any costs would be minimal. - 2.78 There would be costs associated with appeals if some commercial organisations are prosecuted following a breach of a DPA.
 This could result in additional court time with associated HMCTS costs.
 However, as above, we assume that there are no breaches and as such no prosecution action is required.